um-perez-alvaro/Data-Science-Theory/Jupyter Notebooks/Classification algorithms/README.md

 ## Homework Assignment 4 ()

-- Problem 1: Fashion MNIST dataset
+- Problem 1: The Fashion MNIST dataset
 - Problem 2: The Labeled Faces in the Wild Dataset
 - Problem 3: Predicting Earnings from Census Data
 - Problem 4: A Simple Face Detector